-The City Academy achieved a Progress 8 score of +0.1 which places us above the national average.
-The average Attainment 8 score was 36.58.
-The Progress 8 score for Maths was +0.49, one of the highest scores in Bristol.
+The City Academy achieved a Progress 8 score of +0.32 which places us well above the national average and 5th in Bristol behind Colston Girls School, Redland Green School, St Mary Redcliffe and Bristol Cathedral School.
+The average Attainment 8 score was 38.71.
+The Progress 8 score for Maths was +0.78, with only Colston Girls School scoring higher in Bristol.

-Drama, Modern Foreign Languages, RE, Photography and English Literature also performed strongly.
+Modern Foreign Languages, RE, Photography, Business, Sport, History, Health and Social Care and English Literature also performed strongly.

 The GCSE performance of our Academy can be compared to any other school, locally or nationally, using the Department for Education website: School and College Performance Tables.

-63 students were entered for all the subjects required for the Ebacc and 6 of these students achieved it, representing 4.9% of the cohort.
+52 students were entered for all the subjects required for the Ebacc and 16 of these students achieved it, representing 14% of the cohort compared to 4.9% last year.
 Changes to our curriculum mean that this number will increase each year for the next three years with more students studying a language and humanities.